Barrybarry-Smith/Driv3R/README.md

 \*Work done during an internship at UC Berkeley, $\dagger$ Project leader

 ![teaser](./assets/teaser.png)
 For real-time 4D reconstruction in autonomous driving, existing DUSt3R-based methods fall short due to inaccurate modeling of fast-moving dynamic objects and reliance on computationally expensive global alignment processes.
-In comparison, our Driv3R predicts per-frame pointmaps in the global consistent coordinate system in a optimization-free manner, and can accurately reconstruct fast-moving objects on large-scale scenes with **15x faster inference speed** compared to methods requiring global alignment.
+In comparison, our Driv3R predicts per-frame pointmaps in the global consistent coordinate system in an optimization-free manner, and can accurately reconstruct fast-moving objects on large-scale scenes with **15x faster inference speed** compared to methods requiring global alignment.

 ## News
 - **[2024/12/9]** Code release.